In This Article:

 Cannabis consumption prevalence differs significantly between counties, with estimates ranging from a low of 1.7% to a high of 25.1%.

-The majority of adults aged 18 or older, exactly 49%, use cannabis for non-medical reasons only, while 13% use it for medical purposes.
-Smoking, eating, and vaporizing are the preferred methods of consumption in this group.
+The largest group of adult consumers, 54.5%, use cannabis for non-medical reasons only, while 15.0% use it solely for medical purposes.
+Smoking (61.9%), eating/edibles (18.1%), and vaporizing (16.5%) are the most preferred consumption methods in this group.

 Marketing Strategies